magepages/mpdocs/docs/multiple-coupons/index.md

   - If left this field blank or equal to 0, the coupon number can be used unrestricted

 **Unique Coupon Code**:
-  - It is helpful to avoid multiple discount coupons used in the same cart since the owner may suffer big loss
+  - It is helpful to avoid multiple discount coupons used in the same cart as the owner may suffer loss
   - When the specific coupon in this field is applied, all other coupons will be canceled (including before or after the unique coupon)
   - For multiple coupons, the customer needs to remove unique coupon